brdbkr/brad-fi/content/notes/gmssl.md

 [no output]
 ```

-Instead we can install and run `patchelf` to modify the `RUNPATH`, which lists directories containing dependency libraries:
+Instead we can run `patchelf` to modify the `RUNPATH`, which lists directories containing dependency libraries:

 ```
 $ sudo patchelf --force-rpath --set-rpath /usr/local/gmssl/lib gmssl